GoogolDKhan/AI-ZORO/README.md

 ```
 ### Note

-- write your email password in place of passw
-- To use email, turn on Less secure app access on your gmail account
+- To use email account to send email, please turn on Less secure app access on your gmail account

 ## Know more about project